Compare Forex Brokers!

-Jeffrey Cammack
+Chris Cammack

 Unlike with the stock market, which trades for set hours every weekday, the Forex market trades 24 hours a day for five days of the week.
 The weekend break leaves an opportunity for prices to move while the market is closed which causes a gap between the closing prices and the opening prices.
 But gaps can be created for other reasons as well, and they give traders trading opportunities.

 When trading forex gaps, there is little concern about what or by whom, because traders are just using technical chart analysis to see the trends.
-In this kind of trader, a trader doesn’t need to read up the news or be aware of the context surrounding the cause of the gap.
+In this kind of trade, a trader doesn't need to read up the news or be aware of the context surrounding the cause of the gap.

 What is a Gap?